-The best-selling authors claim that the "middle-aged middle" is a specific type of fat called visceral fat.
+The best-selling authors say that the "middle-aged middle" is a specific type of fat called visceral fat.
 Unlike the fat directly underneath your skin, the visceral fat builds up around your organs.
 According to the Mayo Clinic, visceral fat is linked to dangerous health issues such as type 2 diabetes and heart disease.
-The Eades explain that visceral fat can also have a detrimental effect on your liver.
-That’s where their Six-Week Cure for the Middle-Aged Middle comes in as an option to help you get your liver — and your waistline — back in shape.
+This type of fat can also have a detrimental effect on your liver.
+That’s where the Six-Week Cure for the Middle-Aged Middle comes in to help you get your liver — and your waistline — back in shape.

 For the following two weeks, you would eat a protein-heavy diet full of meat, fish, and eggs.
-And in the third two-week period, dairy foods and some carbs are added back into the diet.
-However, you would continue to stay away from carbs that are especially sugary or starchy.
+And in the third two-week period, more dairy foods and some carbs are added back into the diet.
+However, you would continue to avoid carbs that are especially sugary or starchy, like bagels or muffins.
 From there, all you'd have to do is continue to follow a low-carb lifestyle for "maintenance" of your trimmed middle.

 It’s worth keeping in mind that this diet is a complex one that requires quite a bit of commitment.
 That said, if you’re an ambitious home cook and don’t mind breaking out the blender to whip up (several!) shakes, this slimming plan just might be the right one for you.
 Remember: Always talk to your doctor before starting any new diet, especially a very restrictive one.

 We write about products we think our readers will like.
 If you buy them, we get a small share of the revenue from the supplier.